-We are very excited to announce that, for the first time, Cha: An Asian Literary Journal will be publishing a special issue devoted entirely to Asian voices.
-The issue, to be published in April 2019, is entitled “Auditory Cortex”, and it celebrates the varied voices across Englishes.
+We are very excited to announce that, for the first time, Cha: An Asian Literary Journal will be publishing a special feature devoted entirely to Asian voices.
+The feature, to be published in June 2019, is entitled “Auditory Cortex”, and it celebrates the varied voices across Englishes.
 We welcome submissions from poets who write in a ‘variety’ of Englishes.

 Each poet can submit up to TWO poems on any theme (no more than 40 lines long each, to be accompanied by a recording of the author’s reading in WAV format).